She became a dungeon core.

 Stewart mixes together Pratchett and modern Isekai to produce something special in this wonderful story.

-'There is no Epic Loot here, Only Puns' tells the story of Delta, a young Dungeon Core (that was a human gamer girl before and retained some RPG-related memories).
+'There is no Epic Loot here, Only Puns' tells the story of Delta, a young Dungeon Core who was a human gamer girl before and who retains some RPG-related and pop culture memories.
 Instead of doing what every dungeon core does (lure in people to kill and feed on them), she is a pacifist.
 So Delta creates a peaceful dungeon with friendly monsters and places for people to relax, also befriending the people from the strange village outside (which is full of powerful retired adventurers).
+Because wouldn't it be best if everybody was friends?
 And she likes puns, horrible horrible puns, infectious puns...

-Story: Delta's pacifist-to-a-fault attitude can be a bit difficult to relate to when an experienced dungeon story reader thinks about the murderhobos that might lurk around the corner just waiting to burn everything down, but it is a refreshing and very cute story.
-The inhabitants of the dungeon are supported in their dreams by their loving creator-mother and the positive results that develop from that warm my cold and disillusioned heart.
-There is a large focus on the living but the tiny details of their surroundings aren't neglected either.
+Story: Delta's pacifist-to-a-fault attitude can be a bit difficult to relate to when an experienced dungeon story reader thinks about the murderhobos that might lurk around the corner just waiting to burn everything down, but it works.
+Very well even!
+This is a refreshing and very cute story.
+The inhabitants of the dungeon are supported in their dreams by their loving creator-mother and the positive results that develop from this warm my cold and disillusioned heart.
+There is a large focus on the inhabitants of the dungeon and their activities.
 The puns, well, either you love puns or you hate puns depending on your personality, but they are high quality (that water in my eyes is, um, just the rain.
 Really!).

-Characters: Wow, just wow!
+Characters: Wow, just wow, this is what makes the story so enjoyable!
 Everybody has their own personality and quirks, from the monarchist spiders in the first room to the dungeon notification system to the friendly simple-minded child of overpowered village inhabitants.
 Some of them are very strange but they fit the story well.
-The characters feel really alive and are believable.
+The characters feel really alive and are believable in their weird ways.
+The cast is extensive and it's not always easy to remember who's who, but almost everybody is enjoyable to read about.

-In total, a very recommendable story with a light and friendly tone and an unusual take on the dungeon core theme.
+In total, a very recommendable story with a light and friendly tone and an unusual take on the dungeon core genre and very lovely characters.
 And with puns, I think I didn't mention them before.
 Extra points for the map!

 I have to be honest, when I read the synopsis of this story did I expect it to be the mainstream dungeon story that appear very frequently on this website.